 It was withdrawn in June 1965 during the conversion from steam to diesel haulage, having run over 730,000 miles in mainline service.

 It was sold for scrap to Woodham Brothers at Barry and entered the scrapyard in August 1965.
 It remained in the Woodhams scrapyard at Barry until May 1979 following its purchase for preservation by the Great Western Preservation Group at Southall Railway Centre.
 It was the 100th locomotive to leave the Barry scrapyard.

 4110 then moved to the Birmingham Railway Museum at Tyseley for contract restoration.
 Only a partial amount of restoration was completed before the owners decided to put the engine up for sale in order to release funds for the completion of work on 5700 class engine 9682.

 The West Somerset Railway put in a competitive tender and bought 4110 in 2015 and the locomotive was then moved to Minehead in June 2015.

 West Somerset General Manager Paul Conibeare said – “The purchase of 4110 is part of a long term strategy to secure a fleet of suitable locomotives to take the WSR forward into the 21st century.
 As it has not steamed since June 1965 will be a considerable amount of restoration work to be completed before it is able to enter service between Bishops Lydeard and Minehead and at this stage with the workshops committed to 9351 and 88 we will not predict when the entry into service may occur.”

 In 2016 it was estimated that it would take three to five years once the funds and resources to undertake the work is available.
-It is owned by WSR plc who plan to have it in traffic in 2022.
+It was then owned by WSR plc who planned to have it in traffic in 2022.

 With no work having been done on the locomotive by May 2018 consideration was being given by the West Somerset Railway to a possible sale of the locomotive.
 Any sale would be conditional on the locomotive being hired back to the WSR once it was restored.